GeekMasher/geekmasher.dev/content/dev/rust/22-05-29-rust-rocket.md

 }
 ```

-The two functions `fn error_not_found()` and `fn fatal_error()` both handle different errors based on the error codes the `catch` Attribute has been set too.
+The two functions `fn error_not_found()` and `fn fatal_error()` both handle different errors based on the error codes the `catch` Attribute has been set to.
 All errors must be registered in the rocket build which is done using the [`register()` function](https://api.rocket.rs/v0.5-rc/rocket/struct.Rocket.html#method.register) passing in again a base route and Vec of errors.
-The Vec of error routes uses the [`catchers!` Macro](https://api.rocket.rs/v0.5-rc/rocket/macro.catchers.html).
+The Vec of error routes uses the [`catchers!` macro](https://api.rocket.rs/v0.5-rc/rocket/macro.catchers.html).

-If you now try and access a page that doesn't exist, now you receive this message:
+If you now try to access a page that doesn't exist, you receive this message:

 ![rocket not found error](/media/dev/rust/intro-rocket/rocket-error-not-found.png)

-If a panic occurs in any routes like it the `fn oops()` function, a error 500 is thrown and because we catch 500 errors with the `fn fatal_error()` we get the following access `/oops`:
+If a panic occurs in any routes like in the `fn oops()` function, an error 500 is thrown and because we catch 500 errors with the `fn fatal_error()` we get the following access `/oops`:

 ![panicking route](/media/dev/rust/intro-rocket/rocket-error-panic.png)